Last Updated: January 2020

-The club ballot is an independent ballot specifically for British Tennis Members and LTA registered venues – basically tennis clubs up and down the UK.
-I play at a club and upon becoming a member you have the option to become a British Tennis Member – it's free.
+The club ballot is a ballot specifically for British Tennis Members, and LTA registered venues – basically tennis clubs up and down the UK.
+I play at a club, and upon becoming a member, you have the option to become a British Tennis Member – it's free.
 Then just like the public ballot, there's a ballot amongst all the registered LTA Venues.

 Camping Out / Queuing Up

-Once the sun sets, the honorary stewards usually recommend you try to get to sleep for about 10 or 11pm.
-You are then woken up at about 5am and you pack up all your things.
-Tents and Luggage etc. can be stored in left luggage – there are limits and surcharges though and bags deposited in left luggage should be no bigger than 60cm x 45cm x 25cm.
-Overnight equipment, along with oversized bags, picnic hampers, and other prohibited items cost £5, with the proceeds donated towards improving facilities in Wimbledon Park.
-Other standard sized items cost £1 to deposit.
+Once the sun sets, the honorary stewards usually recommend you try to get to sleep for about 10 or 11 pm.
+You are then woken up at about 5 am, and you pack up all your things.
+Tents and Luggage etc. can be stored in left luggage – there are limits and surcharges though, and bags deposited in left luggage should be no bigger than 60cm x 45cm x 25cm.
+Overnight equipment, along with oversised bags, picnic hampers, and other prohibited items cost £5, with the proceeds donated towards improving facilities in Wimbledon Park.
+Other standard sized items require £1 to deposit.

 N.B.
-If you are being extra cautious and decide to arrive 2 days prior to play to camp – e.g. you arrive Monday at 10pm, but want tickets for Wednesday.
+If you are being extra cautious and decide to arrive two days before play to camp – e.g. you arrive Monday at 10 pm, but want tickets for Wednesday.
 You will join the back of Tuesday's queue and get given a queue card dated for Tuesday.
 Once Tuesday's campers are packed, you will move up to the front of the queue for Wednesday and be given a new queue card.